anharathoi/mealbuddy/README.md

 A user creates a meal and inputs the data associated with that meal (via the view) into the Meals table.
 The user that created this meal is linked using a foreign key.

-When a meal is ordered, data is added to the Orders table which is linked to the Users table and Meal table via foreign key.
+When a meal is ordered, data is added to the Orders table which is linked to the Users table and Meals table via foreign key.

 ___
 ### **Describe your project’s models in terms of the relationships (active record associations) they have with each other.**